 Who can use the KU Writing Center?

-We welcome students, faculty, and staff from KU Lawrence and KU Edwards.
-Students from other colleges and universities as well as community members may also use KUWC services.
+We welcome undergraduate and graduate students from KU Lawrence and KU Edwards.
+We are also able to work with students from Haskell Indian Nations University.
 They can schedule an appointment or submit their writing online.

 How do I refer students to the Writing Center?

 If you notice students could benefit from writing support, we recommend that you refer specific students for specific reasons.
 Suggest they schedule an appointment online.
-Please refrain from referring entire classes to the Writing Center.
-Also, we ask that you not assign extra credit for Writing Center attendance before consulting with the Director.
+Please refrain from requiring entire classes to visit the Writing Center (see "How can the Writing Center support me in my teaching?" below for ways we can support your entire class).
+Also, we ask that you not assign credit or extra credit for Writing Center attendance before consulting with the Associate Director.
 Our resources are limited and we serve the entire university community.
-You can request a report of your students who have used Writing Center services from us at the end of each semester.
+You can request that students who visit the writing center share a copy of their appointment note with you via email.

 How can my students best use the Writing Center?